 WHO WE ARE

 Castrol is the world-leading manufacturer, distributor and marketer of premium lubricating oils, greases and related services to automotive, industrial, marine, aviation, oil exploration and production customers across the world.
-The company is headquartered in the UK and operates directly in over 40 countries, employing approximately 7,000 staff worldwide.
-In nearly 100 other markets, we are represented by third party distributors who market and sell our products locally.
-The Castrol delivery network extends throughout 140 countries, covering 800 ports and partnering with over 2000 distributors and agents.
+The company is headquartered in the UK and operates directly in over 46 countries, employing approximately 7,500 staff worldwide.
+In nearly 74 other countries, we are represented by third party distributors who market and sell our products locally.
+The Castrol delivery network extends throughout 120 countries, covering 800 ports and partnering with over 2000 distributors and agents.

 Castrol offers lubricants for virtually all domestic, commercial and industrial applications.
 For automotive lubrication (including 2-stroke and 4-stroke motorcycle engines, car petrol and diesel engines), our products include an extensive range of manual and automatic transmission fluids, chain lubricants and waxes, coolants, suspension fluids, brake fluids, greases, cleaners and maintenance products.
 We also produce products for agricultural machinery, plant, general industry and marine engineering uses.
 All our products have a global chemical registration status and meet compliance in all locations where the product is used.